microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 1. The init method is called before processing the batch.
 2. The aggregate method is called for each input tuple in the batch partition.
 3. The complete method is called when all tuples for the batch partition have been processed by aggregate.

+# Implementation Detail

 ## What’s the implementation of ByteAggregator?
-Let's call our aggregator ByteAggregator, we can extends the BaseAggregator instead of directly implemenat the Aggregator interface:
+Let's call the aggregator in  the reference implementation ByteAggregator, we can extend the BaseAggregator instead of directly implemenat the Aggregator interface:

 ``` java
 public class ByteAggregator extends BaseAggregator<T>